camunda/camunda-docs-manual/content/user-guide/process-engine/authorization-service.md

 {{< /note >}}

-GRANT and REVOKE authorizations with Retry Job, Suspend Instance, Update Instance Variable, and Update Task Variable permissions precede over Update.
+GRANT and REVOKE authorizations with Retry Job, Suspend, Suspend Instance, Update Instance Variable, and Update Task Variable permissions precede over Update.
 Keep in mind that user who is allowed to perform variable updates could trigger other changes in the process by updating a variable.
 For example, successful evaluation of conditional event related to this variable.

 ## Additional Process Instance Permissions